 Properly installed connectors minimises material displacement leading to lesser maintenance facilities by reducing the frequency and extent of repairs.

-Using high-quality connectors like welded or mechanical connectors, extends the lifespan of geosynthetic systems as these withstand UV degradation, chemical exposure, and resist wear ensuring long-term performance even in harsh environments.
+By using high-grade connectors like welded or mechanical ones, the longevity of geosynthetic systems is improved, as these connectors can withstand UV degradation, chemical exposure, and resist wear, thus ensuring reliable performance in tough environments.

 Certain types of connectors, such as mechanical fasteners and adhesives, offer quicker and simpler installation processes compared to traditional methods, mitigating construction time and labour costs.